engineeringclouds/My_Cloud-Native_Adventure/Linux/key_cmds.md

 ### Key Commands

-You know the drill by now! :) See below for key commands to be familar with as you get to grips with Linux.
+See below for key commands to be familar with as you get to grips with Linux.

 * **man:** One of the most important things to know when learning a new operating system is how to access information on the various commands.
 The 'man' command shows the reference manual for specific commands.
 It usually contains a description, syntax, and examples.
 It's a great place to start when using a command for the first time.
 * **ls:** Use 'ls' to list directory contents.
 Use 'man ls' to get more information.